marcobrianza/LoraNode_Examples/README.md

 ## ttn-abp-LoraNode-temperature
 This example sends every 60 seconds a temperature value on ttn
 A one Wire DS18B20 temperature sensor is required.
-To temperature decoda data in the ttn backend use this [payload function](https://github.com/marcobrianza/_ttn-functions/blob/master/ttn_float_decoder.js) in the "payload formats" of the [ttn console](https://console.thethingsnetwork.org/).
+To temperature decode data in the ttn backend use this [payload function](https://github.com/marcobrianza/_ttn-functions/blob/master/ttn_float_decoder.js) in the "payload formats" of the [ttn console](https://console.thethingsnetwork.org/).
 The output json with add the field with the temperature value.

 ## ttn-abp-LoraNode-mapper